rlugojr/linkurious-enterprise-manual/Building-Your-First-Graph-Visualization/README.md

 # Build your first graph visualization

-In this chapter, we'll learn the basics of how to explore and visualize a graph with Linkurious Enterprise.
+In this chapter, we will learn the basics of how to explore and visualize a graph with Linkurious Enterprise.

 ### About the dataset